 ** [[spoiler: Luckily, the bracelet the old Mimin gave to him saves the island from collapsing and makes Shadows vanish away.
 Nick's then seen on the shore, all alone, only with the Mimin at his side.
 It would've stayed like that... until all the characters he had helped appear right near him.
 Just look at them chatter at him.
 Nick's of course suprised.]]

-** That makes him one of the most [[EverythingsBetterWithRainbows very]] [[CampGay overlooked]] heros of Nintendo today, yet still a hero forof the few resurfacing obscure Nintendo-characters, such as [[VideoGame/PunchOut Little Mac]].
-Surely, ''[[SuperSmashBros he'll shine ever brighter]]'', even when none will remember him in same ironic vein as ones he went to help.
+** That makes Nick/Captain Rainbow one of the [[EverythingsBetterWithRainbows most ]] [[CampGay overlooked]] heroes of Nintendo today, yet still a hero for those few resurfacing obscure Nintendo-characters, such as [[VideoGame/PunchOut Little Mac]].
+Surely, ''[[VideoGame/SuperSmashBros he'll shine ever brighter]]'', even when none will remember him in same ironic vein as ones he went to help.